cnjoyce1225/the-archivist/docs/Resources/CRUD-topics/delete-collections.md

 # Deleting a `collection`

-In this reference, you'll learn how to delete a collection from your API using Postman and curl.
-Deleting a collection typically requires the use of the DELETE HTTP method.
+Learn how to delete a `collection` in your API using Postman and cURL!

 ### Deleting a Collection in Postman